 Stella Di Cresce

-The Canadian real estate market continues to experience steady growth as the country’s stable economy creates a low-risk environment for those looking to acquire, lease, finance or develop property in Canada.
-To successfully navigate the complexities of this market – whether it be buying property in Canada or investing in commercial projects – domestic and foreign parties should have an understanding of the principal laws that govern Canadian real estate.
+Investors looking to acquire, lease, finance or develop property in Canada can be rest assured that the Canadian real estate market continues to experience steady growth.
+But whether it be buying property in Canada or investing in commercial projects, domestic and foreign parties should have an understanding of the principal laws that govern Canadian real estate to successfully navigate the complexities of this market.

-In the Canada chapter of The International Comparative Legal Guide to Real Estate 2015, Osler partners Heather McKean and Stella Di Cresce provide practical insight into Canadian real estate law.
-Written in an easily digestible question-and-answer format, the chapter offers thoughtful answers to common commercial real estate law queries while also examining recent trends and significant developments in the market.
+Osler partners Stella Di Cresce and Heather McKean provide practical insight into Canadian real estate law in the Canada chapter of The International Comparative Legal Guide to Real Estate 2016.
+The chapter offers thoughtful answers to common commercial real estate law queries – while also examining recent trends and significant developments in the market – and is written in an easily digestible question-and-answer format.

-From an introduction to provincial and federal property laws to an in-depth look at public law permits and obligations, the Q&A provides a solid foundation for investors and developers interested in further exploring their possibilities within the burgeoning Canadian real estate sector.
+The Q&A provides a solid foundation for investors and developers interested in further exploring their possibilities within the burgeoning Canadian real estate sector.
+It includes an introduction to provincial and federal property laws as well as an in-depth look at public law permits and obligations.
 Additional topics covered in the chapter include: